Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 Base layer: HOUDINI|Activist・desoli

-How does it feel to use it? (impression)
+How does it feel to use?
+(Impressions)

 I use Tag along jaxket a lot and change my outerwear to rainwear and other things

-Are there any additional tricks you've added?
+Are there any other ideas you have added?

 Generally, I try to avoid sweating, but when I do, I put on Danfri early on to warm up